-Thank you for being part of SIR Connect.
+Thank you for being part of SIR Connect (the “Site”).
 To ensure the best possible experience for all members, we have established some basic guidelines for participation.

 - Use caution when discussing products.
-Information posted on the lists and in the libraries is available for all to see, and comments are subject to libel, slander, and antitrust laws.
+Information posted on the lists and in the libraries of this Site is available for all to see, and comments are subject to libel, slander, and antitrust laws.

 - Please note carefully all items listed in the disclaimer and legal rules below, particularly regarding the copyright ownership of information posted.

-- Remember that other participants have the right to reproduce postings to this site unless you specify otherwise.
+- Remember that other participants have the right to reproduce postings to this Site for personal and non-commercial purposes.

-- Post your message or documents only to the most appropriate lists or libraries.
+- Post your message or documents only to the most appropriate lists or libraries on this Site.
 Do not spam several lists or libraries with the same message.